Field of Study: Humanities

-- Take a full-time course of study: Two courses for a total of 13 quarter/8.7 semester UC units.
+- Take two courses for a total of 13 quarter/8.7 semester UC units.

 - You must take language courses for a letter grade.

-- You may opt to take the culture course pass/no pass.
+- You may take the culture course pass/no pass or letter grade.

 Current Program Courses

-Spanish Language (10 UC quarter units, lower division) is offered at various levels depending on your placement:
+Spanish Language (10 quarter/6.7 semester UC units, lower division) is offered at various levels depending on your placement:

-Spanish Civilization (3 UC quarter units, lower division): Visits to many of Madrid’s world-class museums are included as part of the culture course.
+Spanish Civilization (3 quarter/2 semester UC units, lower division): Visits to many of Madrid’s world-class museums are included as part of the culture course.
 A weekend excursion to Galicia provides an additional perspective on Spanish culture and offers contrast to the many outings in and around Madrid: